et0and/portfolio-redux/content/index.md

 ---
 layout: home
 entries:
-    - sophia
   - te-wahi
 ---

+Tom Hackshaw is a 🇯🇵🇳🇿 designer based in Tāmaki Makaurau, Aotearoa.